 - Construction workers

 Most workers were not only affected directly by products that Honeywell manufactured, but also by the company’s acquirement of different businesses that heavily relied on asbestos, such as Bendix and NARCO.
-Many people serving in the military (mainly the Navy) or working for the government developed toxic illnesses because of Honeywell’s products that were used.
+Many people serving in the military (mainly the Navy) or working for the government developed toxic illnesses because of Honeywell’s products.

 Honeywell continues its operation today with its headquarters located in Morristown, New Jersey.
 As mentioned earlier, the company currently focuses on array of different products and services for the government, business, and consumers.
 Honeywell no longer uses asbestos in any of its products.